acmi-lab/cmu-10732-robustness-adaptivity-shift/README.md

 with the instructor, TAs, and your peers.

 ## Grading
- * 25% weekly feedback on readings
+ * 25% weekly feedback on readings (students are allowed to miss 2 weeks with no explanation required)
  * 25% presentation
  * 25% participation
  * 25% projects